AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-abstract_state_aspects-05:

-5. A subprogram declaration that overloads a state abstraction has an implicit Global aspect denoting the state abstraction with a ``mode_selector`` of Input.
+5. A function declaration that overloads a state abstraction has an implicit Global aspect denoting the state abstraction with a ``mode_selector`` of Input.
 An explicit Global aspect may be specified which replaces the implicit one.